Connections and Finsler geometry of the structure group of a JB-algebra: Finsler metric and geodesic distance in

 In particular both operators have the same spectrum, and if the eigenvalues of $U_{\gamma_t^{-1/2}}\gamma_t'$ are isolated, their multiplicity is the same for both operators. \end{coro} \begin{proof} We apply the the previous lemma to $x=\Gamma_t,y=\Gamma_t'$, and we combine it with Lemma \ref{velolie} to obtain the equality.
 Then the assertions on the spectrum follow because the spectrum (and its multiplicity) is invariant for $\pi$. \end{proof}

 With this it is immediate the optimality of the connection geodesics for the Finsler invariant metric in $\Omega$.
-In \cite{nussbaum} the reader can find a completely different proof; we will show in the next section how our proof enables the generalization of this result to any metric in $\Omega$ induced by a symmetric norm, see also \cite{corach} for the setting of $C^*$-algebras.
+In \cite{nussbaum} the reader can find a completely different proof.
+See also \cite[Remark 6.6]{neeb} for the proof in the infinite dimensional setting, and also \cite{corach} for the particular setting of $C^*$-algebras.
+We will show in the next section how our new proof enables the generalization of this result to any metric in $\Omega$ induced by a symmetric norm in $\V$.

 \begin{teo} The geodesic $\alpha(t) = U_{p^{1/2}}\exp(tU_{p^{1/2}}^{-1}v)$ is minimizing for $\dist_{\Omega}$ in $\Omega$, i.e.

 \end{teo} \begin{proof} We will prove the theorem for geodesics $\alpha$ such that $\alpha(0) = 1$.
 As the metric is invariant for the transitive action of the group $\GO$, this will prove the result for all geodesics.
 So assumme that $\alpha(t) = e^{tv}$ for some $v\in \V$.
 Take $\gamma = e^{\Gamma}$ a smooth path in $\Omega$.
 By the previous results, and using that each $\pi_t$ is isometric, we have